The Safest and Most Dangerous Places in Utah: Crime Maps and Statistics

 The Cost of Crime™ in Utah

-The total projected cost of crime in Utah for 2025 is $1,477,942,654.
-This translates to approximately $421 per resident and $1,319 per household.
-On average, crime-related costs account for 1.1% of the median household income in Utah.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Utah for 2025 is $1,477,942,654, about $421 per resident and $1,319 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 64.1%